Aquila96/MCS-Project/README.md

 ## Introduction

-This is a replication of the Netlogo Model [Wealth Distribution](https://ccl.northwestern.edu/netlogo/models/Daisyworld) in Python.
+This is a replication of the Netlogo model [Wealth Distribution](https://ccl.northwestern.edu/netlogo/models/Daisyworld) in Python.

 Turtles and patches in the netlogo model are referred to as agents and world in this implementation